Cornell-MAE-UG/fa25-portfolio-ans242/aboutme.md

   <img src="{{ site.baseurl }}/assets/images/DBFheadshot23.jpg" alt="Alex Shuey" class="profile-image">
 </div>

-Hi nice to meet you, I'm Alex!
+Hi, nice to meet you!
+I’m Alex.

 I’m a junior studying Mechanical Engineering at Cornell University.
 I’ve loved aviation and aerospace since my dad took me flying for the first time at age ten, and I’ve always been fascinated by how engineering can push the boundaries of what’s possible.
 My dream is to help make the aerospace industry a more susatianable place!
 I have a lot of hands-on project based and research experience, which has allowed me to build up a strong technical skillset that I'm excited to apply to real-world challenges.